dahimbis/AI-Coder-Agent/README.md

 - Plans the approach before writing code
 - Executes the code and captures the output
 - Saves both code and output to a file
 - Modular design for easy extension to
+- useful for automation of coding tasks.